-- 17.3 If the setting is celebrating any festivals, and requires different foods from the usual snacks.
-Letters will be sent to parents/guardians to authorise their child to participate in this. - 17.4 Children under the age of five are entitled to free milk.
+- 17.3 If the setting is celebrating any festivals, and requires different foods from the usual snacks a permission letter is sent out at the start of the school year asking parents/guardians to authorise their child to participate in this. - 17.4 Children under the age of five are entitled to free milk.
 You will be required to fill in a form for this.
 This is provided in the information pack.
-All milk will be stored in our fridge. - 17.5 All parents will be asked to bring in a labelled sports bottle with only water in for their child.
+All milk will be stored in our fridge. - 17.5 All parents will be asked to bring in a labelled sports bottle for their child.
 This means that all children will have access to drinking water at anytime. - 17.6 Parents will be asked to inform pre-school immediately of any changes to their child's dietary requirements/allergies. - 17.7 A selection of fresh fruit and vegetables are provided for morning and afternoon snack.
 If you wish to supliment this snack you may bring into school a healthy snack in a named pot/packert.